hn/ginlong-solis/README.md

 LibreTuya also comes with [ltchiptool](https://github.com/libretuya/ltchiptool) which probably is a better option than `rtltool.py`.

-:warning: Warning: Obviously writing to the flash memory is dangerous and may permanently damage your device.
-In addition, LibreTuya is work in progress.
+:warning: Warning: This is work in progress!
+Obviously writing to the flash memory is dangerous and may permanently damage your device.
-At the time of writing, you at least need to fix [UART problems](https://github.com/kuba2k2/libretuya/issues/91).

 ## Misc